 Should we wash fruits and veggies before cooking or eating?
 This is a very good question.
-We, as consumers, have been advised to be wary of many of the fruits and vegetables we buy at the local supermarket because of the wide variety of pesticides, some possibly toxic, that may have remained behind as residues on the produce after harvest.
+We, as consumers, have been advised to be wary of many of the fruits and vegetables we buy at the local supermarket mainly because of the wide variety of pesticides, some possibly toxic, that may have remained behind as residues on the produce after harvest.

 Obviously, we cannot stop eating fruits and vegetables!
 The health benefits of eating these foods may outweigh the risks of pesticide exposure but we still need to lower that risk as much as possible, especially for our children and older adults.

-found in the market today and homemade do-it-yourself sprays and soak recipes can
+A plethora of ‘organic fruit and veggie sprays’ can be found in the market today and homemade do-it-yourself sprays and soak recipes can be found all over the Internet.

+Studies have been done that suggest just rinsing in cold water can remove most pesticides.
 But for those of us who want to be sure we are getting as much of the pesticides as well as bugs and dirt out when we wash fruits and veggies (whether organic or non-organic), DIY homemade sprays and soaks that are easy and inexpensive to make would seem to be a good option.
-(If you should prefer store-bought sprays, be sure to read the ingredients carefully to avoid unwanted chemicals).
+If you should prefer store-bought sprays, be sure to read the ingredients carefully to avoid unwanted chemicals.

 SPRAY #1: